 #OSCARSSOWHITE - The Beginning

-When the 2015 Academy Awards nominees were announced, the lack of people of color among the nominees inspired April - a movie buff - to create the hashtag, which became a movement, and many say a revolution.
+When the 2015 Academy Awards nominees were announced, the lack of people of color nominated inspired April - a movie fanatic herself - to create the hashtag, which became a movement, and many say a revolution.
 Today, April leverages the name recognition of the hashtag to advocate for ALL marginalized communities, including race, gender identity, LGBTQ+, disability, age and more, in the arts and beyond.

 Significantly, April’s efforts compelled the Academy of Motion Picture Arts and Sciences to make a permanent change in the composition and diversity of its voting body: